rajpra808/ResearchPapers-Template/README.md

 # Use
 ### This template can be used
-- for showcase univercity previous year papers
+- for showcase university previous year papers
 - For sharing other resources

 ### Tech